guilhermesvm/basketball-league-api/README.md

 - **Class Validator:** Provides decorators for validating Entities class properties.
 - **JWT:** Used for creating and verifying JSON Web Tokens for the API routes, mapping HTTP requests tntication.
 - **BcryptJS:** Library for hashing passwords securely.
-- **Faker:** Generates fake data for testing and seeding the database.

 ## Installation and Setup